 A Glock 17 trigger will generally have light take-up before you reach a wall, and then from that wall you’re going to have your break.
 From there, you’re going to have a very short reset back at the wall again, then you’ll have your break.
 Since the break is what changes between the different generations of Glock, that’s what we’ll go over below.

 Glock 17 Gen 3 Trigger

-The break on the Glock 17 Gen3 is what I would call a very hard wall that then breaks very heavy.
+The break on the Glock 17 Gen3 is what I would call a very hard wall.
+It then breaks very heavy.
 If you love a hard wall with a heavy break, the Glock 17 Gen3 is going to be the trigger you choose.

 When you get to the break on the Glock 17 Gen4, you’ll realize it’s not quite a rolling break, but it’s not a hard wall either.
 This trigger resides somewhere between the feel of the Glock 17 Gen3 and Gen5.